 - (1) All Securities are represented by contracts to purchase such Securities.
-Forward contracts to purchase the Securities were entered into on July 15, 2013.
-All such contracts are expected to be settled on or about the First Settlement Date of the Trust, which is expected to be July 19, 2013. - (2) Based on the cost of the Securities to the Trust. - (3) Accounting Standards Codification 820, "Fair Value Measurements" establishes a framework for measuring fair value and expands disclosure about fair value measurements in financial statements for the trust.
+Forward contracts to purchase the Securities were entered into on February 20, 2014.
+All such contracts are expected to be settled on or about the First Settlement Date of the Trust, which is expected to be February 26, 2014.
+Shown under this heading is the stated dividend rate of each of the preferred stocks, expressed as an annual dollar amount or as a percentage of par or stated value. - (2) Based on the cost of the Securities to the Trust. - (3) Accounting Standards Codification 820, "Fair Value Measurements" establishes a framework for measuring fair value and expands disclosure about fair value measurements in financial statements for the trust.
 The framework under the standard is comprised of a fair value hierarchy, which requires an entity to maximize the use of observable inputs and minimize the use of unobservable inputs when measuring fair value.
 The standard describes three levels of inputs that may be used to measure fair value: